CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 > [!WARNING]
 > Bad things may happen if you typo this, and most of you will never have any need to tinker with it.

-# MCM Menu: Advanced Settings
+# MCM > DotMarks > Advanced Settings
 ![Advanced Settings banner](https://i.imgur.com/5R5ZGIV.png)

 Settings for troubleshooting, adjusting screen positions, enabling or disable specific features, or any other customization that doesn't fall neatly into one of the other menus.
 If there is a detail you might want to customize, and it's not in one of the other tabs, you'll probably find it here.
 > [!WARNING]
-> This is the "Advanced" menu for a reason--most of these settings are just granular UI customization, but a few can really mess up the way things work if you make careless changes.
+> This is the "Advanced" menu for a reason--most of these settings are just granular UI customization, but a few can really break DotMarks or tank your performance if you make careless changes.
 Be sure to read the tooltips carefully so that you understand how each setting works.

 > [!TIP]
 > That said, some of these options will be _essential_ if you run the game in a screen resolution that is anything other than 1920x1080--you may need to adjust fonts and element sizes or positions, among other things.
 >
 > Remember, you can always reset your settings to default in MCM if things get messed up.
 Doing so will only reset the settings for the menu page you're on.
-DotMarks does not write anything to your save file, so the worst that will happen after resetting to defaults is that you have to restart the game.
+The worst that will happen is that you have to restart the game.
 ## Enable debug logging
 * Config setting: `debuglogs`
 * Default: `false`